-Although occupational therapy seems similar on first glance to physical therapy, the two fields are actually quite different.
-Occupational therapy works holistically with a person to address their physical, mental, and emotional conditions and help them engage better in their daily lives.
+Although occupational therapy seems similar at first glance to physical therapy, the two fields are actually quite different.
+The occupational therapy occupation works holistically with a person to address their physical, mental, and emotional conditions and help them engage better in their daily lives.
 Physical therapy, on the other hand, is mainly focused on physical movement and healing.

 For example, a person who is recovering from a knee surgery would visit a physical therapist for help walking, bending, and putting weight on their knee.
 A person recovering from a stroke would visit an occupational therapist to learn how to do daily tasks in adaptive ways, such as brushing their teeth and changing clothes.

 The main difference between occupational therapy and physical therapy is that physical therapy is mainly focused on reducing pain and restoring movement of the body, while occupational therapy focuses on helping the patient regain independence and confidence while performing activities of daily living and other personally meaningful pursuits.
 2